TosbackCgusBridge-Bot/CGUs-versions/Godtube/Terms of Service.md

 a.
 Move any discussion in community areas to a different folder or room for any reason at our sole discretion.

 b.
-Edit any discussion, post, or chat room title for any reason at our sole discretion.
+Edit any discussion or post title for any reason at our sole discretion.

 c.
 Respond to the violation of any of the above Terms of Service with any of the responses available to community administrators and moderators without warning including involuntary movement to another area, "booting" (involuntary expulsion from the online community), and various forms of prevention of access to all community services including "Private Messages" for any duration of time including permanently at its sole discretion.

 d.
 To report any violations of the Terms of Service to law enforcement and/or the Internet Community Alliance.

-e.     **To bar, restrict, block any user including Internet Community Alliance offenders for any reason as well as remove any content or chat rooms at our sole discretion.**
+e.     **To bar, restrict, block any user including Internet Community Alliance offenders for any reason as well as remove any content at our sole discretion.**

 26. Please email communitycare@godtube.com with any questions, comments, or concerns regarding our Terms of Service.

 a.
 To report a possible violation of the Community Guidelines in forums please use the report link located at the bottom of every post.
-To report in chat please click on the offender link at the bottom of the page.

 b.
 Salem Web Network reserves the right to revise the Community Guidelines at any time, at its sole discretion, and without prior notice. therefore, please refer to this page from time to time.